All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Why might Zepbound work better than Wegovy for endometriosis?

 Zepbound produces roughly 50% more weight loss than Wegovy, which means greater reduction in visceral fat and peripheral estrogen.
 Its dual-receptor mechanism may also produce stronger anti-inflammatory effects.
-However, Wegovy has more cardiovascular outcomes data.
+But Wegovy has more cardiovascular outcomes data.
 The choice depends on your specific clinical priorities Wegovy for endometriosis.

 Will losing weight on Zepbound cure my endometriosis?